Living DNA: DNA privacy concerns

 Research published in 2020 in the scientific journal eLife by geneticist Michael Edge from the University of California uncovered security concerns when customers upload DNA from other services to smaller genealogy companies, including Living DNA.
 Larger companies do not allow users to upload their data.
 It was found that hackers using creative means could easily exploit the upload process..
 Biostatistician Sharon Browning from the University of Washington said that if consumers "care about their DNA's privacy, then they shouldn't upload [their DNA] to these databases."

 Critics and reviews

-Living DNA has gotten a positive review from PCWorld.
-Tech Radar commented that "..the vagueness of some of its results combined with its relatively high price mean it doesn’t stand out from the crowd."
+Living DNA is a consumer genetic testing company that provides ancestry and genealogical analysis.
+Public reviews are largely negative, though some users report positive experiences.
+The company’s database contains fewer than 300,000 samples, which may limit the scope and precision of its ethnicity estimates and DNA matching services compared to larger competitors.

-After getting DNA tests results from three different companies to know if his "dad's family came from Russia", David Gewirtz says, "the results I got back from Ancestry and 23andMe were shocking and upsetting would be an understatement."
-However, "the results from Living DNA were substantially different and led to some fascinating insights that were actually really cool, rather than painful."
+By contrast, companies such as AncestryDNA and 23andMe maintain substantially larger databases, which are generally associated with more extensive genetic match networks and refined ancestry reports.